Trump pushes studio to make a sequel to his favorite buddy-cop movie

 The president reportedly wants to bring back the distinct action movies and comedies that took over the film scene from the late 1980s to the 1990s, according to Semafor.

 Trump has been open about his love for action movies in the past.
-A 1997 New Yorker profile noted his love for the 1988 sports story Bloodsport, directed by Jean-Claude Van Damme, which he called “an incredible, fantastic movie.”
+A 1997 New Yorker profile noted his love for the 1988 sports story Bloodsport, directed by Newt Arnold and starring Jean-Claude Van Damme, which he called “an incredible, fantastic movie.”
 He said at the time that he fast-forwarded through the movie’s slow parts to watch the fight scenes.

 His other favorite movies include Citizen Kane, Goodfellas, Gone With the Wind, and The Good, The Bad and the Ugly.